jsrebuild/build-your-own-vuejs/book/chapter1.md

 Before we can start building our own Vue.js, we need to set up a few things.
 Including module bundler and testing tools, since we will use a test-driven workflow.

+Since this is a JavaScript project, and we'gonna use some fancy tools, the first thing to do is run `npm init` and set up some infomation about this project.

 #### Set up Rollup for module bundling